Cardypro/StructureAnalyzer/README.md

 ## Further notes

-### SMILES generation
+### Intern SMILES usage
-The SMILES are generated with [pysmiles](https://pypi.org/project/pysmiles/) writen by Peter C. Kroon - special thanks to him.
-The SMILES are obtained by [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search)ing the ligand and generating a graph with atoms as nodes and bonds as edges.
+This program uses [pysmiles](https://pypi.org/project/pysmiles/) writen by Peter C. Kroon - special thanks to him.
+The Program generates network graphs obtained by [Depth-first search](https://en.wikipedia.org/wiki/Depth-first_search)ing the ligand and generating a graph with atoms as nodes and bonds as edges.
+Since Pymol isn't able to give information about the bond order pysmiles calculates the bond order from one atom to another.

 ### Future Steps

-- The generation of .tex files is saw to be impractical and obsolete so it will be removed in future commits.
+- At the current state there is no way to show the bond length in the generated .mrv-file
-- The final version should be able to generate binding motifs (maybe using MarvinJS or Marvin Sketch) representing the interaction of protein and Ligand.
+- In future versions there should be some more aesthetic options like different colours for different types of interactions.